Dylan-Speight/definitely_not_etsy/README.md

 ### Discuss the database relations to be implemented.

+Could specify names for foreign keys but left as default (reference_id)

 ### Describe your project’s models in terms of the relationships (active record associations) they have with each other.

+- User Model
+    - devise
+        -
+    - has_one :store
+        - A user can choose to have a store. has_one specifies a one-to-one relationship i.e. a user can only have one store.
+Without specific validation it allows the user to exist without any link to a store i.e. in this circumstance, a user can have a store, but does not have to.

+    - has_many :orders
+        - A user can make many different product orders.
+This relationship enables users to access their own previous order details by pulling all order table entries referencing for that specific user_id

+- Store Model
+    - belongs_to :user
+        -

 ### Provide your database schema design.